tangentsoft/mysqlpp/HACKERS.md

     Turn off "maintainer mode" stuff in the build.
 These are features used only by those building MySQL++ from Fossil.
-The `dist` build target uses this when creating the tarball.
+The `dist` build target uses this when creating the tarball, because it reduces the build time somewhat.

 *   `noopt`

     Compiler optimization will be turned off.
-(This currently has no effect on MinGW or Visual C++.)
+(This currently has no effect on the generated MinGW Makefile or the Visual C++ project files.)

 *   `pedantic`

     Turns on all of GCC's warnings and portability checks.
-Good for checking changes before making a public release.
+We use this as part of our [release process](./RELEASE-CHECKLIST.txt).

 *   `bat`